 Not surprisingly, both of these leaders started off by wanting balance in their own lives.
 Today they have created unique organizations that support everyone to flex work in ways that are good for the business and good for employees.
-Read on to learn about these pioneering, or click the SoundCloud icon at the end to listen to them share their inspiring stories.

 Ken started off his career in litigation in a firm that offered very little time for life outside of work.
 When Ken had children, he wanted to create a more balanced life that would include time for family and other life interests.
 To do this, Ken decided to launch his own firm built around his work/life balance philosophies.
 But to do this well, Ken was also quick to learn that different jobs required different types of flexibility.
 For example, although his administrative staff couldn’t work remotely, he was happy to have them flex in other ways.
 In contrast, the paralegals have a lot of flexibility around when and where they work, so long as they get their expected hours completed within the 2 week pay period.
 He also encourages everyone to turn off work while on vacation, which came as a big surprise to a lawyer who had spent her career working in a less supportive workplace.

 Ken could see how all of this fostered a team approach where people where happy to cover for each other as needed.
 They even learned the value of creating quiet focused work time for people working in the office, and they implemented a red/green flag system to signal when it was OK, or not OK, to be interrupted.